The "radiate fraction" denomination, a.k.a. the "post-reform radiate."

 RIC Carthage 35b "c.
 303" (But see the alternative date above.)

 Rome.
-Rome has the rare CONCORDIA AVGG type (which is not illustrated here) and the two types of Carthage.
+Rome has the rare CONCORDIAE AVGG type (which is not illustrated here) and the two types of Carthage.
 The difference is in the letter(s) below the vow-number.
 Carthage has "K" and an officina number in Greek.
 Rome has just the officina number in Greek.

 Maximian [repeated from above]